priyamDalmia/dvc-spartan/README.md

-## experimentation
+## pipelines

-1. each experiment will be a dvc pipeline.
-The pipeline will run for a certain time (with or without live logs) and print to main.
+1. tuning a "partially"-specified algorithm.
+    - runs a tune job with a given trainable
+    - saves tune results to experiment dir / data / experiment name
+    - builds a metrics json for

 ## scripts